 The lower pair of tentacles have smelling capabilities.
 This pair of tentacles is usually shorter than the upper pair.

 All of the tentacles are retractable which mean the snail can pull them back when he needs to or when he senses danger.
 They also have tactile receptors which mean they respond to light touch.

-The eyes, as said above, are located on the tip of the top tentacles.
-It is still unknown exactly how much can the snail actually see.
+Snails have eyes located on the tip of its top tentacles.
+It is still unknown exactly how much the snail can actually see.
 However, studies and experiments proved that the snails can respond to light and to some degree, see what’s in front of them.

-Similar to the human eye, the eyes of the snails have a retina, lens, and optic nerve.
+Similar to humans, the eyes of the snails also have a retina, lens, and optic nerve.

 The mouth is located in the bottom part of the head.
 Unlike humans and other animals that have jaws to chew their food, inside the snail’s mouth there are rows of microscopic teeth called the radula.
 Instead of chewing, the snail is practically scraping his food.
 The small scraps of food then continue to the digestive tract.

 Despite the small size of a snail and its tiny teeth, it is actually possible to hear the sound of food scraping inside the radula.